pvlib/pvlib-python/docs/sphinx/source/reference/iotools.rst

 MIDC
 ^^^^

-A solar radiation network in the USA, run by NLR.
+A solar radiation network in the USA, run by NLR (known as NREL prior to December 2025).

 .. autosummary::
    :toctree: generated/